Dragon's Crown: Sales

 Upon its debut in Japan, Dragon's Crown sold 175,000 physical units.
 Due to the strong demand, a stock shortage emerged at its release.
-Dragon's Crown had sold more than 300,000 physical retail copies in Japan within the first week of release across both PS3 and Vita platforms.
+Dragon's Crown had sold more than 300,000 physical retail units in Japan within the first week of release across both PS3 and Vita platforms.
 The Vita and PS3 versions were respectively the first and second best-selling digital games on PSN in Japan during 2013.
-By December 2013, the game had shipped 800,000 copies worldwide, 100,000 units more than Atlus's Persona 4 Golden.
-The original Dragon's Crown sold over one million copies worldwide by September 2017.
+By December 2013, the game had shipped 800,000 units worldwide, 100,000 units more than Atlus's Persona 4 Golden.
+The original Dragon's Crown sold over one million units worldwide by September 2017.
 The game's international success took Vanillaware by surprise, with it becoming much bigger than Kamitani expected.

 Controversy

 Dragon's Crown drew significant controversy in pre-release coverage during April 2013 for its exaggerated character design, particularly the Sorceress' breasts and Amazon's buttocks.
 Game journalist Jason Schreier of Kotaku strongly criticized the design, calling it symptomatic of the video game industry's treatment of women.
-While many critics lauded the game's artistic achievements and Kamitani's skill, they also felt uncomfortable with his perceived over-sexualisation of women.
+While many critics lauded the game's artistic achievements and Kamitani's skill, they also felt uncomfortable with his perceived over-sexualization of women.
 Kamitani responded with artwork of three bathing dwarfs in loincloths that was interpreted as a homophobic attack on Schreier, escalating the controversy.
 Kamitani later explained both his design choices in the game and the Dwarf artwork.
 The latter was described as not being aimed at Schreier, but being a piece of artwork he created on his own as a "cynical" response to Japanese retailers requesting the female characters in swimwear for store artwork.
-Atlus defended the design choice.
+Atlus defended the game's artistic design.

-Several reviewers commented on the artstyle when the game released.
+Several reviewers commented on the artstyle when the game was released.
 Brown described the Sorceress and Amazon designs as akin to softcore pornography.
 Speer compared these elements to the inclusion of bodybuilding and "dirty" magazines.
-Riendeau noted that the Amazon and Sorceress, while sexualised, were empowered and had agency compared to other in-game women being shown as damsels in distress.
-Robinson found the sexualised female artwork one of the elements that put him off the game, also being critical of counterarguments about the male characters being equally sexualised.
+Riendeau noted that the Amazon and Sorceress, while sexualized, were empowered and had agency compared to other in-game women being shown as damsels in distress.
+Robinson found the sexualized female artwork one of the elements that put him off the game, also being critical of counterarguments about the male characters being equally sexualized.
 Fitch, while noting the Amazon and Sorceress designs, felt that the controversy was overblown, as the entire cast was exaggerated and "grotesque".